 · Stiffness and immobility

-Gua Sha is an additional therapy, and its use would be determined through the Acupuncture or Tui Na consultation and diagnosis process.
+Gua Sha is a valuable addition to acupuncture therapy, and its use will be determined through the holistic healing process of an Acupuncture or Tui Na consultation and diagnosis.

-Gua Sha would be used on specific areas of the body to stimulate circulation
+Gua Sha is a technique often used in holistic healing, applied to specific areas of the body to stimulate circulation, much like acupuncture therapy.

-You’ll rest comfortably until the Gua Sha show signs of doing its job, creating marks on the skin.
+You’ll rest comfortably until the Gua Sha therapy shows signs of doing its job, creating marks on the skin, a testament to its effectiveness in holistic healing.
+Price: Add on this therapy as part of an acupuncture therapy or Tui Na session.

 Copyright © 2026 Dao Harmony - All Rights Reserved.